 We also liked the DANCHEL as an alternative for group car camping, perfect for hunting trips, or more luxurious family outings into the snow.

-The MSR Advance Pro, like the Big Agnes, had some remarkable innovative design with the Easton Syclone composite poles that are incredibly lightweight whilst still being sturdy enough to provide adequate protection in harsh weather.
+The MSR Advance Pro, had some remarkable innovative design with the Easton Syclone composite poles that are incredibly lightweight whilst still being sturdy enough to provide adequate protection in harsh weather.

 Finally, the Naturehike is a versatile camping tent that can offer protection from extreme weather at an affordable, low price.